headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 The [Kickstarter](https://github.com/apache/sling-org-apache-sling-kickstart) uses the Feature Model Launcher to start a Sling instance.
 It sets up a control port to manage the instance and provides default values to start Sling.
-The Feature Launcher then donwloads the necessary dependencies and installs them into the OSGi container.
+The Feature Launcher then downloads the necessary dependencies and installs them into the OSGi container.

 Let's try this out!